HanaOuerghemmi/holbertonschool-simple_shell/README.md

 ```
 #### We are Testing via:

-* Your shell should work like this in interactive mode:
+* This in interactive mode:
 ```
 $ ./hsh
 ($) /bin/ls